Traci Brooks: Professional wrestling career

-Independent circuit
+Independent circuit (2001-2003)

 Brooks appeared with numerous independent promotions, including Border City Wrestling and the Apocalypse Wrestling Federation (AWF).
 During her time in AWF, she worked a program feuding with La Felina and was managed for a short time by Canadian hip-hop artist, Dan-e-o.
 On August 30, 2001, Brookshaw (as Miss Apocalypse) defeated Joey Knight to win the AWF heavyweight title.
 To this day, she continues to do work for independent promotions, including Blood Sweat and Ears in her home region in Southern Ontario and, most prominently, NWA Cyberspace where she contends for the NWA Cyberspace Women's Championship.

 Traci even wrestled in independent custom wrestling matches against wrestlers like Amber O'Neal and Christie Ricci.

-Total Nonstop Action Wrestling
+Total Nonstop Action Wrestling (2003-2012)

 Early appearances (2003)

-Brooks debuted in Total Nonstop Action Wrestling on April 30, 2003 in Catholic schoolgirl apparel, attacking Lollipop, a dancer who entertained the live audience during intermissions.
+Brooks debuted in Total Nonstop Action Wrestling on April 30, 2003, in Catholic schoolgirl apparel, attacking Lollipop, a dancer who entertained the live audience during intermissions.
 The following week, Brooks demanded to be entered in a gauntlet match in which the winner would receive a shot at the NWA World Heavyweight Championship, threatening to sue National Wrestling Alliance official Bill Behrens for sexual discrimination if he did not comply.
 When her threats failed, Brooks instead attempted to charm Behrens into allowing her into the match.
 Behrens then placed Brooks in a triple threat match with fellow female wrestlers Desire and Trinity, with the winner gaining entry into the gauntlet match.
 After Kid Kash ambushed Trinity and David Young accidentally punched Desire, Brooks won the match.
 Later that evening, she was attacked by Lollipop as she approached the ring to enter the gauntlet match.
 After she entered the ring, Brooks was quickly pinned and eliminated by Kid Kash.

 On May 21, Brooks was paired with David Young in an "Anarchy Alliance" tag team tournament to determine the number one contenders to the NWA World Tag Team Championship.
 They defeated Kid Kash and Trinity on May 21 and Ron Killings (whose partner, Don Harris, had refused to team with him) on June 4.
 During the match, Brooks was injured by Killings.
 Nurse Veronica (who had recently debuted in an on-air role as TNA's backstage clinician) rushed to the ring to aid Brooks.
 During this time, Brooks was also involved in catfights with Young's valet, Desire.
 Brooks and Young then faced America's Most Wanted in the tournament final, but lost.
 After the match, Young threatened Brooks, but she was again saved by Veronica.